ASinanSaglam/webng/preprint/main.md

   - Ali Sinan Saglam
   - James R. Faeder
 abstract: |
-  WEBNG is a tool to simplify WESTPA simulations of BNGL models.
+  WEBNG is an open-source templating tool to simplify weighted ensemble simulations of rule-based models.
+WEBNG bridges the open source software packages WESTPA, for weighted ensemble path sampling, and BioNetGen, for rule-based modeeling.
+This package is designed to simplify enhanced rare-event sampling of biological rule-based models, allowing researchers to tackle more challenging models that contain harder to simulate processes within a well-defined framework.
+Depending on existing open-source packages that are proven and are in active development allows WEBNG to stay up-to-date while also being easy to install and maintain.
 ...